yingtu35/A-Simple-Website-with-My-Girlfriend/README.md

 # A-Simple-Website-with-My-Girlfriend
- A very simple website for me and my girlfriend
+This is a simple website for myself and my girlfriend.
+Currently only using HTML and some CSS.

+Expected to continue expand the page using Javascript to create some interaction